COVID-19 - information and guidance for social, community, and residential care settings

 Continue with symptom vigilance in staff and service users and robust application of IPC measures.

-Service providers do not require to contact the HPT following a single confirmed staff case if there are no further staff or service users that are symptomatic or confirmed cases.
-Local policies can be implemented for notifying a single staff case.
+In many cases, service providers do not require to contact the HPT following a single confirmed staff case if there are no further staff or service users that are symptomatic or confirmed cases.
+A documented risk assessment should support that decision.
+Local policies can be implemented for notifying a single staff case in discussion with local HPTs.

 When investigating COVID-19 transmission in a setting and implementing mitigation measures, this should be decoupled from the identification of staff cases if no links are found.